JayanthiPalanichamy/kubernetes-demo/pod/README.md

 Step 0: Build the Image
 -----------------------

-For this exercise, we're going to be using the `hellonode:0.1` image built in exercise 2.
+For this exercise, we're going to be using the `hellonode:0.1` image built.

 1. Run `docker image list` and ensure `hellonode:0.1` is present in the list.
-If not, return to exercise 2 to build these images.
+If not, return to sample-app to build these images.

 Step 0: Ensure Kubernetes is running
 ------------------------------------

 1. Run `kubectl cluster-info` and `kubectl version`.
-If it errored, return to exercise 0 to ensure you're running Docker Edge, you're in Linux mode, and you've enabled Kubernetes.
+If it errored, return to exercise 0 to ensure you're running Docker.

 Step 1: Craft a pod.yaml file